xinyinghou/nested_dict_classroom/_sources/pps-OC.rst

 Practice Problems
 =================

-* This exercise consists of four write-code problems with providing **completed code** as help.
+* This exercise includes four write-code problems with help that provided a **correct code solution**.

-* These questions include a **"Help"** button under each problem description.
+* The Help can be triggered by clicking the **"Help"** button under each problem description.

 * Please answer these problems without any outside help, including AI tools like ChatGPT.